rakshapai/Downtime-Analyzer/README.md

 ![Screen Shot 2025-05-11 at 9 20 36 PM](https://github.com/user-attachments/assets/fa85f17c-5bac-41d2-9de9-748e65dfa06b)

-**cost calculator** - We also created a cost calculator that you see below that can easily come up with the total cost that any solution architect might need for their solution.
+**Cost Calculator** - We also created a dynamic calculator that you see below that can easily come up with the total cost that any solution architect might need for their solution.
+This can be changed for any number of API calls/GPT model/Type of system.
 This references the latest Open AI pricing from this [this link](https://platform.openai.com/docs/pricing)

 https://github.com/user-attachments/assets/aad39070-b5c7-4d91-b878-af7c9cc41377